How to Become a Locksmith

-The first step is to find an employer willing to employ an apprentice or trainee.
+The first step is to find an employer willing to take you on as an apprentice of trainee.

 This can be done by contacting local locksmiths directly, registering with a number of employment agencies or by visiting Centrelink.
 Checking the employment section of local newspapers is also recommended.

 The next step is for the employer to contact an Australian Apprenticeship Centre (AAC) to organise the required agreements and training components.

 The TAFE sector offers the following certificate and/or diploma courses in locksmithing:

 |QLD||Skills Tech||Certificate III In Locksmithing||www.skillstech.tafe.qld.gov.au/|